What we raise...

 We've got half and full dozens for sale in the Barn-Store, so stop on in!

-Naturally tanned sheepskins free from heavy metals and other harmful chemicals.
-These make great rugs, seat cushions, throws, pet beds, and even baby crib-liners!
+Free from heavy metals and other harmful chemicals, these make great rugs, seat cushions, throws, pet beds, and even baby crib-liners!

 Our skins come from our sheep harvested for lamb and mutton.
 They are tanned in Randolph, VT at Vermont Natural Sheepskins, the only commercial tannery in the country to process skins without the use of toxic chemicals or heavy metals.
 The tanning process utilizes high-tannin tree bark and gentle soaking to process the skins, a method that is considered organic in the United Kingdom.
 Bury your face in these skins and take a deep whiff, you won't find a hint of a chemical odor...more like an improbably clean sheep smell.